 This post is a chance for you to get to know me a bit better, meet the face behind the business and more importantly I want to celebrate and thank you all for being with me on this wild ride as I would not have a small business if it wasn’t for all your amazing support.

-As a thank you for making a small business very happy read on for a special birthday competition.
+As a thank you for making a small business very happy read on for a special birthday treat to show my gratitude for all the support you have shown to my small business over the years.

 Meet the Maker A bit about myself and why I love blogging.